xelAhcratiPsavilO/june19_boris_bikes/README.md

 DockingStation --> release_bike  --> Bike.new
-DockingStation --> release_bike  --> - guard condition to return nothing when no bikes available DockingStation --> dock(bike)    --> bike stored in an instance variable DockingStation --> dock(bike)    --> - guard condition to prevent docking when capacity 20 has been reached DockingStation --> :bike         --> bike read from the instance variable
+DockingStation --> release_bike  --> - guard condition to return nothing when no bikes available DockingStation --> dock(bike)    --> bike stored in an instance variable DockingStation --> dock(bike)    --> - guard condition to prevent docking when default capacity has been reached DockingStation --> :bike         --> bike read from the instance variable
 ```